-Everyday individuals, who may not be full-time traders look to adapt their work/life schedule to their trading, and use shorter term strategies in trying to find and take trading related opportunities.
+Everyday individuals, who may not be full-time traders look to adapt their work/life schedule to their trading and use shorter-term strategies in trying to find and take trading related opportunities.
 This is where day trading comes in.
-Day trading is essentially where a trader will only be involved in trades which last no longer than a trading day, meaning there are not being carried forward.
+Day trading is essentially where a trader will only be involved in trades that last no longer than a trading day, meaning there are not being carried forward.

 Below we analyse the different types of day trading.